-People with avoidant personality disorder experience a long-standing feeling of inadequacy and are extremely sensitive to what others think about them.
-This leads to the person to be socially inhibited and feel socially inept.
-Because of these feelings of inadequacy and inhibition, the person with avoidant personality disorder will seek to avoid work, school and any activities that involve socializing or interacting with others.
+People with avoidant personality disorder experience long-standing feelings of inadequacy and are extremely sensitive to what others think about them.
+These feelings of inadequacy leads the person to be socially inhibited and feel socially inept.
+Because of these feelings of inadequacy and inhibition, the person with avoidant personality disorder will seek to avoid work, school, and any activities that involve socializing or interacting with others.

 The major problems associated with this disorder occur in social and occupational functioning.
 The low self-esteem and hypersensitivity to rejection are associated with restricted interpersonal contacts.
 These individuals may become relatively isolated and usually do not have a large social support network that can help them weather crises.
 They desire affection and acceptance and may fantasize about idealized relationships with others.
 The avoidant behaviors can also adversely affect occupational functioning because these individuals try to avoid the types of social situations that may be important for meeting the basic demands of the job or for advancement.